sier2/sier2/docs/source/index.rst

-Gizmos
+Blocks
 ======

-Connect modular pieces of Python code ("gizmos") into a processing pipeline that forms a directed acyclic graph.
+Connect modular pieces of Python code ("blocks") into a processing pipeline that forms a directed acyclic graph.

 Description
 -----------

-A gizmo is a self-contained piece of code with input and output parameters.
+A block is a self-contained piece of code with input and output parameters.
-Gizmos can be connected to each other using a ``Dag`` to create a dag of gizmos.
+Blocks can be connected to each other using a ``Dag`` to create a dag of blocks.
+Unlike a library, where you must write an application to use it, blocks are pieces of an application - you just have to connect them.

-More precisely, output parameters in one gizmo can be connected to input parameters in another gizmo.
-The connections need not be one-to-one: parameters in multiple gizmos can be connected to parameters in a single gizmo; conversely, parameters in a single gizmo can be connected to parameters in multiple gizmos.
+More precisely, output parameters in one block can be connected to input parameters in another block.
+The connections need not be one-to-one: parameters in multiple blocks can be connected to parameters in a single block; conversely, parameters in a single block can be connected to parameters in multiple blocks.

-Gizmo parameters use `param <https://param.holoviz.org/>`_, which not only implements triggering and watching of events, but allows parameters to be named and documented.
+Block parameters use `param <https://param.holoviz.org/>`_, which not only implements triggering and watching of events, but allows parameters to be named and documented.

-Simple Gizmo implementations look like this.
+Simple Block implementations look like this.

 .. code-block:: python

-    from gizmo import Gizmo, Dag, Connection
+    from sier2 import Block, Dag, Connection
     import param

-    class Assign(Gizmo):
+    class Assign(Block):
         initial = param.Integer(label='Initial value')

-    class Increment(Gizmo):
+    class Increment(Block):
-        """A gizmo that adds one to the input value."""
+        """A block that adds one to the input value."""

         initial = param.Integer(label='The input', doc='An integer')
         int_out = param.Integer(label='The output', doc='The incremented value')